jacksonopp/astro-joppdotdev/src/pages/blog/humor.md

 ---
 title: The Power of Humor in UX Design
-summary: How does incorporating humor in UX design enhance user engagement, create positive emotional connections, and increase conversions?
-Examples and tips on how to effectively incorporate humor in your own designs.
+summary: How does incorporating humor in UX design enhance user engagement?
-heroSide: left
 date:
   published: 03/24/2023
   updated: